kinvolk/service-mesh-benchmark/terraform/README.md

 cluster_name="my-lokomotive-benchmarkcluster"
 facility="<packet dataceter>"
-ssh_keys=["list of keys to grant ssh access to nodes"]
+ssh_keys=["list of keys to grant ssh access to nodes"] controller_node_type = "t1.small"
+worker_node_type = "t1.small"
+worker_node_count = "2"   #  must be 2 or higher
 ```

-The above variables are defined in the `cluster.tf` file.
+F.y.i, The above variables are defined in the `cluster.tf` file.

-After completing the initial set-up, please run `terraform init` in the
+After completing the initial configuration, please run `terraform init` in the
 terraform sub-directory.